This creamy Mushroom Stroganoff recipe is what dreams are made of. The flavor combo between the mushrooms and savory stroganoff sauce is unbelievable.

 - Worcestershire sauce

 How do you make the sauce thick?
-Instead of a roux we thicken this mushroom stroganoff with a slurry of corn starch and borth.
+Instead of a roux we thicken this mushroom stroganoff with a slurry of flour and broth.

 How to Make Mushroom Stroganoff